Paul-Witt/CSC-455-DB/README.md

     * Made in tools
     * Used in routes
     * Makes a view that looks like Items table but the addedByUid is replaced by User.username
+    * Makes a view that looks like removedItems table but the Uids are replaced by the usernames
  * [ ] Triggers
  * [ ] Transaction processing (I think when we move items from one table to another counts)
  * [ ] Prepared Statements ()